ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

    -d mcr.microsoft.com/mssql/server
 ```

-Notice that we mounted a volume where the data will be persisted and that’s exactly same behaviour that we will map with AKS and Azure Disks instead of Docker desktop and the Docker host directory.
+Notice that we mounted a volume where the data will be persisted and that’s exactly the same behaviour that we will map with AKS and Azure Disks instead of Docker desktop and the Docker host directory.
 The steps and the concept is described in details in the [official documentation](https://docs.microsoft.com/en-us/sql/linux/tutorial-sql-server-containers-kubernetes?view=sql-server-ver15) but again for the sake of simplicity here I am going to speed through the essentials

 # Create the secret